Bowen Road Bridge repair project

 - netting and relocating fish from within the bunded area.

 Ross River forms part of the boundary between 2 Native Title claimants, the Bindal People and the Gurambilbarra Wulgurukaba People.
-Both groups have been engaged and will be monitoring excavations in areas at risk of disturbing artefacts.
+During repair works, both groups were engaged to monitor excavations in areas at risk of disturbing artefacts.